wishful-lizzard/coping-strategies/README.md

 ## Hyperfixation / Special Interests

 ## How to Contribute
 If you feel like you could add a strategy to this list, then you can!
+In fact, you are more than welcome to.

+### How to get Your Entry into This List
+* Have a GitHub account
-Create a new branch, edit this list to include your strategy, and start a pull request.
+* Create a new branch
+* Edit this list to include your strategy
+* Start a pull request
 (TODO: Short explanation for Pull Requests, link to a GitHub Intro)

+### What to write
+Describe the problem and the strategy in short sentences and with simple words.
+To keep it reasonably short, this list contains only the strategies, no additional resources.

+### How to write it
+This list is written in [Markdown](https://www.markdownguide.org/basic-syntax/).